-It's a big problem: Nationally, an estimated 5 million to 7.5 million students are at risk academically each year because they are chronically absent.
-That's at least one in 10 students.
-In some communities, one in four students is missing that much school.
+It's a big problem: Nationally, an estimated 5 million to 7.5 million students are at risk academically each year because they are chronically absent-missing 10 percent or more of school days in excused and unexcused absences.
 Starting as early as kindergarten and prekindergarten, chronic absence can have adverse consequences for academic achievement, research shows.
 By third grade, chronically absent students, especially those who have experienced multiple years of poor attendance, are less likely to read on grade level.
-By sixth grade, chronic absence becomes an early warning sign that a student may drop out of high school.
+By sixth grade, chronic absence becomes a warning sign that a student will drop out of high school.
 By ninth grade, it's a better indicator than eighth-grade test scores.
-Children with certain risk factorsincluding poverty, homelessness, frequent moves and disabilities-are especially hard hit since they can least afford to miss school.
-In school districts where state funding is determined by average daily attendance, chronic absence is costing schools millions of dollars each year.
+Children with certain risk factors- including poverty, chronic health conditions, homelessness, frequent moves and disabilities-are especially hard hit since they can least afford to miss school.
+Children of color are also disproportionately affected.
+In school districts where state funding is determined by average daily attendance, chronic absence costs schools millions of dollars each year.

-But it's often overlooked: Too many schools and districts have no idea how big the problem is because they don't track how many students are missing so much school-for any reason, excused or unexcused.
-Instead they look at average daily attendance (the percentage of students who typically show up every day) or at truancy, which generally includes only unexcused absences.

-We know what to do: Schools, families and communities can work together to turn around absenteeism and build a culture of attendance in every school.
-Research from a New York City pilot program showed that the right interventions, particularly personalized outreach and support, could result in improved attendance and higher academic performance.
-Successful efforts start with educating students and families that regular attendance, from a child's first day in school, is essential to long-term academic success.
+But it's often overlooked: Too many schools and districts have no idea how big the chronic absence problem is because they don't track how many students are missing too much school-for any reason, excused or unexcused.
+Instead they look at average daily attendance (the percentage of students who show up every day) or at truancy (unexcused absences).
+We know what to do: Schools, families and communities can work together to identify and overcome barriers to attendance while building a positive culture of attendance.
+In New York City, the right interventions, particularly personalized outreach and support, improved attendance and academic performance.
+Starting with prevention is more effective and less costly than punitive efforts involving fines and court appearances.
+Legal action should always be the last resort.
+Preventive steps include: